 In the dictionary, an atelier is a workshop or studio, especially one used by an artist or designer.

 We're always delighted to be approached by businesses and organisations who've seen our maps and invite us to help them better communicate by using our non-geographic mapping techniques.
 Burgess, 26, and Second Home are some of the organisations we've worked with recently.

 To tailor make all our maps and guides, whether those published by Mapology Guides or those commissioned for brands and companies, we utilise our large pool of specialist writers and illustrators who have been through our process and now fully understand the Mapology thinking method.

 The atelier is directed by Tina Bernstein.

-Tina has a BA Honours degree in Graphic Design from Central Saint Martins and in the past has worked as a designer and also as a business consultant for the creative industries.
+Tina has a BA Honours degree in Graphic Design from Central Saint Martins and in the past has worked as a designer and business consultant for the creative industries.
 With a strong background in psychology, Mapology Guides arose from her passion to find different ways to empower individuals to adopt their own approach to mindfulness, well-being and personal development.
-Her love for printed maps and illustration gave her the format to do it with.
+Her love for printed maps and illustration gave her the idea for format and execution.

 Burgess asked us to map a feeding guide for rabbits for their veterinary customers.
 We worked closely with Burgess's in-house vet and created a traffic light system to illustrate what foods were Daily (green) / Treats (orange) / Toxic (red) for rabbits.
 Our lovely illustrator Nanna Koekoek put her magic to the illustrations in record time (thank you Nanna).
 The map is now being reprinted for the third time, such has been its success.